blueimp/wdio/README.md

-screenshots, image diffing and screen recording support for containerized versions of Chrome and Firefox, Safari Mobile and Chrome Mobile via [Appium](https://appium.io/) and Safari on MacOS as well as Internet Explorer and Microsoft Edge on Windows 10.
+screenshots, image diffing and screen recording support for containerized versions of Chrome and Firefox, Safari Mobile and Chrome Mobile via [Appium](https://appium.io/) and Safari on MacOS as well as Internet Explorer and Edge Legacy on Windows 10.

 ## Contents